Subtleties in the pseudomodes formalism: Acknowledgments

 \section{Acknowledgments}

 This research is primarily supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award No. DE-SC0025516.
 L.P.B. acknowledges Research Ireland for support through the Frontiers for the Future project.
 Optimization was performed with the Optim.jl Julia package \cite{mogensen2018}.
+Numerical data used in this article are provided in Appendix~\ref{apx:data}.
+No generative AI tools were used in the writing of this article.